 My burrito was so packed full of goodies that I wasn’t sure how I was going to eat it with my hands.
 I saw the server struggle to roll the burrito due to how much filling they used.
 I decided it needed a fork and knife, but it was quite good.
 I really did love the preparation of the fish.
 My favorite dish we tried was the corn muffin.
 It was ridiculously moist and had a sweetness to it.
 I would have seen it almost as a dessert if it hadn’t been lathered in queso.

 We also tried a few treats from a bakery in honor of my late grandfather’s (my aunt’s dad) birthday.
 We tried a mini cheesecake and a chocolate mouse cake.
 We also took home a blueberry pop tart that we shared during breakfast the next morning.
 The pop tart was divine.
-I might just take a stab at making pop tarts this summer.

 While we were at the market, we picked up some ingredients for dinner.
 We got some chicken and lamb burgers and some feta cheese.
 We had also picked up some goetta, which was something I had never heard of before.
 Goetta is a sausage like mixture, similar to scrapple.
 It has German inspiration, but is very popular in the Cincinnati area.
 The mixture is made from meat, oats, and spices.
 It sometimes cooks up like a patty, but the version we had seemed like maybe it was a little heavy on the oats.
 When cooked it looked a little more like rice.
 It tasted good though.